official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-1.md

 “The prime candidate for military action among US hawks and the only realistic target for coercive/punitive/regime-change military action (as opposed to targeted

-[^85] Minute McKane to Manning, 17 October 2001, ‘Iraq: No Fly Zones’.
+[^85]: Minute McKane to Manning, 17 October 2001, ‘Iraq: No Fly Zones’.
-[^86] Minute McKane to Manning, 31 October 2001, ‘Iraq’.
+[^86]: Minute McKane to Manning, 31 October 2001, ‘Iraq’.
-[^87] Minute McKane to Manning, 15 January 2002, ‘Iraq’.
+[^87]: Minute McKane to Manning, 15 January 2002, ‘Iraq’.
-[^88] Minute Bloomfield to Wright, 24 October 2001, ‘Terrorist and State Sponsors: Possible US Strategies’
+[^88]: Minute Bloomfield to Wright, 24 October 2001, ‘Terrorist and State Sponsors: Possible US Strategies’

 340

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

 strikes).
 But such action would carry significant downsides in terms of alienating world opinion.”